letsemploy/docs/docs/publish.md

 1. The `employer` json object with minimal information about the employer.
 2. The list of `vacancies` objects with meta information about the job openings.

+!!! tip
-Not all of these properties you see are actual required to publish a valid file.
-But it is recommended to fill out as much meta information as you can.
+    While not all properties are required for a valid file, we highly recommend you fill out as much metadata as possible.

-## JSON Schema
+## 3. Validate

-To validate the JSON data format, we created our own [oJobPub JSON schema](https://github.com/ojobpub/schema) and an app [https://validator.ojobpub.org](https://validator.ojobpub.org) to help validate the data file.
+To validate the JSON data format, we provide a [oJobPub JSON schema](https://github.com/ojobpub/schema) and an app [https://validator.ojobpub.org](https://validator.ojobpub.org) to help validate the data file.